-You're unlikely to be surprised by some of the points in the following list won't surprise you, but others will doubtless set you thinking.
+You're unlikely to be surprised by some of the points in the following list, but others will doubtless set you thinking.
 You may find it hard to think of some of them as damaging and possibly contributing to adrenal fatigue symptoms.

-However, we still have a body and mind that were designed for life as it was many thousands of years ago.
-Once you take that into consideration, you may find it easier to see what potential harm your body is exposed to every day and how it copes with the stress... or not.
+However, we have a body and mind designed for life as it was many thousands of years ago.
+Once you take that into consideration, you'll find it easier to see what potential harm your body is exposed to every day...

 Adrenal insufficiency and fatigue is said to occur when the ability of your adrenal glands to respond efficiently and effortlessly does not match the demands.
 It was Dr James Wilson (see links) who first coined the phrase adrenal fatigue syndrome.
 Here is a quote from Dr Wilson's website: